akurani/recvneo/readme.md

 ## Installation

-recvneo requires Python 2.7 and only the standard libraries.
-Copy the script to somewhere in your PATH and set the executable bit (i.e., chmod +x recvneo).
+Copy the script to somewhere in your PATH and set the executable bit:

+    chmod +x recvneo

+### Python 2 and 3

+recvneo runs either Python 2.7.11+ or Python 3.5.1+ and only the standard libraries.

 ## Usage